Vineland, New Jersey: Roads and highways

 As of May 2010, the city had a total of 335.15 mi of roadways, of which 234.73 mi were maintained by the municipality, 80.54 mi by Cumberland County and 19.88 mi by the New Jersey Department of Transportation and 2.79 mi by the New Jersey Turnpike Authority.

 Route 47 (Delsea Drive) runs almost 9.5 mi north-south in the western quarter of the city, connecting Millville in the south to Franklin Township in Gloucester County at the city's northern tip.
 Route 55 enters the city from Millville for 1.4 mi, heads back into Millville and re-enters Vineland, running along the western border for 8.8 mi and heads north into Pittsgrove Township in Salem County.
 Route 56 (Landis Avenue) heads across the city from Pittsgrove Township to its eastern terminus at Route 47.

 County Route 540 (Almond Road / Park Avenue / Landis Avenue) enters from the west in Pittsgrove Township and continues for 8 mi to Buena Vista Township in Atlantic County, on the city's eastern border.
 County Route 552 (Sherman Avenue / Mays Landing Road) enters from Deerfield Township in the city's southwest corner and continues for 10.8 mi into Maurice River Township.
 County Route 555 (South Main Road / North Main Road) enters from Millville extending for 8 mi into Franklin Township.

 Public transportation

 NJ Transit provides bus transportation on the 313 route between Cape May and Philadelphia, on the 408 route between Millville and Philadelphia and on the 553 route between Upper Deerfield Township and Atlantic City.

 Two general aviation airports are located nearby.
 Vineland-Downstown Airport is located 4 mi northeast of the central business district and Kroelinger Airport, 3 mi north.

 Parks and recreation

 The Cumberland Cape Atlantic YMCA is in Vineland.
-The corporate name was changed from Vineland YMCA as the board of directors decided to expand the organization's service area to Atlantic County and Cape May County.
-There was a previous YMCA building in Millville that in August 1990 stopped operations.
-In late 1997 Millville Housing Authority purchased the building, which opened as the Holly City Development Corp.
+The corporate name was changed from Vineland YMCA, as the board of directors decided to expand the organization's service area to include Atlantic and Cape May counties.
+There was a previous YMCA building in Millville that stopped operations in August 1990.
+In late 1997, Millville Housing Authority purchased the building, which opened as the Holly City Development Corp.
 Family Center in 2001.